paulpogoda/OSINT-for-countries-V2.0/README.md

 - search for legal and tax information
 - maps and cadastres
 - cars and license plates
-- people: names, public docements, social, telephones and other personal identifiers
+- people: names, public documents, social accounts, telephones and other personal identifiers
 - public procurement
 - WHOIS